lnoe10/instrument_inventory/README.md

-# Clearinghouse (Gender data focus) Instrument Inventory
+# Gender Data Compass and Clearinghouse gender data channel Instrument Inventory
-A repository to automate creating an inventory of statistical instruments, starting with gender-relevant instruments for the [Clearinghouse for Financing Development Data](https://smartdatafinance.org/)
+A repository to automate creating an inventory of statistical instruments, starting with gender-relevant instruments for the [Gender Data Compass](https://genderdatacompass.org/) and [Clearinghouse for Financing Development Data](https://smartdatafinance.org/)

 ## Data Sources:
 ### Household Health Surveys (DHS & MICS)